A pair of fishes carved from jade.Licensed from iStockPhoto

 - any of various hard greenish gems used in jewelry and artistic carvings, including jadeite and nephrite

 - a green color of medium hue

-Origin: Fr < Sp (piedra de) ijada, (stone of) the side, loin < VL *iliata < L ilia, pl. of ileum (see ileum): from the notion that it cured pains in the side
+Origin: Fr from Spanish (piedra de) ijada, (stone of) the side, loin from Vulgar Latin an unverified form iliata from Classical Latin ilia, plural of ileum (see ileum): from the notion that it cured pains inch(es) the side

 verb jad·ed, jad·ing, jades verb, transitive